RohitMenon120192/portfolio/README.md

 - Projects:

+- 1. Developed custom FDM, SLA, SLS 3D printers.
-1. Engineered Dual Nozzle 3D Printers for Educational Settings.
+- 2. Engineered Dual Nozzle 3D Printers for Educational Settings.
-2. Designed a Specialized 3D Printer for Crafting Edible Chocolate Creations.
+- 3. Designed a Specialized 3D Printer for Crafting Edible Chocolate Creations.
-3. Developed Advanced 3D Printed Prosthetics for Knee Replacement Surgeries.
+- 4. Developed Advanced 3D Printed Prosthetics for Knee Replacement Surgeries.
-4. Conducted Reverse Engineering and Fabrication Projects.
+- 5. Engineered a Concept SpeedGate for the UAE Ministry.
-5. Collaborated with the Indian Space Research Organization (ISRO) - Human Space Flight Centre (HSFC) Department on a Spectrum of Endeavors, alongside Various Other Innovative Projects
+- 6. Collaborated with the Indian Space Research Organization (ISRO) - Human Space Flight Centre (HSFC) Department on a Spectrum of Endeavors, alongside Various Other Innovative Projects.

 - Key Achievements:

-- Conducted rigorous evaluations of final projects, ensuring functionality and quality standards were met with 95% precision, making necessary adjustments as required.
-- Introduced cutting-edge products and features, boosting customer satisfaction, and optimizing cost efficiency, establishing the product line as an industry leader.
+- Spearheaded the development of innovative products and systems focusing on cutting-edge 3D printing and additive manufacturing technologies, including rapid prototyping and reverse engineering.
+- Designed and developed custom FDM, SLA, SLS 3D printers tailored to client specifications and integrated a PLC system into an industrial 3D printer.
+- Engineered a Concept SpeedGate for the UAE Ministry and a Real-Time Thermal and Humidity Control System for the Indian Space Research Organization's Human Space Flight Centre.
-- Led the development of innovative 3D printers, including a dual-nozzle model and one specialized for edible chocolate production, delivering tangible value to clients.
+- Led the development of innovative dual nozzle 3D printers, including one specialized for edible chocolate production, delivering tangible value to clients.
 - Engineered a specialized 3D printer for knee replacement surgery, enabling hospitals to create custom knee holder prints for individual patients.
-- Utilized advanced techniques such as 3D scanning to streamline part development, achieving an engineering accuracy rate of 99%.
-- Developed a Real-Time Thermal and Humidity Control System with integrated LED illumination and touch interface, alongside a Custom Shape Display Balloon for the Indian Space Research Organization's Human Space   Flight Centre, advancing spaceflight technology.
 - Ensured comprehensive documentation to uphold project integrity and foster transparency and collaboration within the engineering team.

 - Job Position: Mechanical Engineer
 - Company: Flux Auto (Autonomous Vehicles)